Murder of Angela Wrightson: Perpetrators

 At the time of the attack, the girls were aged 13 and 14.
-Both had experienced physical abuse from their biological parents.
+Both grew up in physically and emotionally abusive households, both were exposed to parental violence.
 The girls were resident in the care system; the elder was living in a children's home and the younger with a foster family.
 Two months before the murder, the elder girl had been arrested for assault on care home workers.

 Reviews by two safeguarding bodies, the Teesside Safeguarding Adults Board and the Hartlepool Safeguarding Children Board, reported that both girls engaged in underage drinking and that the younger girl was involved in drug misuse and possible underage sexual activity.
 The 2017 serious case review reported that the mother of the elder girl was concerned that she was "going to parties, possibly having sexual intercourse" as well as physically assaulting her younger siblings.

 Legal proceedings

 Arrests

 On 9 December, the elder girl spoke to youth workers and expressed an interest in Wrightson's death as well as prison sentences for murder.
 The younger girl spoke to friends and was reported to be "quiet and shaking"; she too seemed interested in the case and sent a text message to one friend saying "I might be getting sent down".
 Cleveland Police launched a murder investigation and both girls were arrested the same day.